seancorfield/seancorfield.github.io/content/md/posts/2021/08/02/tools-build.md

 of commits.
 A more confident workflow would be to run `deps-deploy` via `create-basis`, `java-command`, and `process` to automatically deploy the JAR to Clojars as part of the `ci` process.

+_Update: As of August 12th, [HoneySQL also has `build.clj`](https://github.com/seancorfield/honeysql/blob/develop/build.clj) and the `ci` function there runs the `readme` tests, Eastwood, ClojureScript tests, and multi-version Clojure testing, before building the JAR file!_